Skip to main content

 LTCFS ITEM DEFINITION:

 Bathing: The ability to safely shower, bathe, or take a sponge bath for the purpose of maintaining adequate hygiene.
-The task of Bathing consists of the following components:
+The Bathing ADL consists of the following components:

-• Getting in and out of the bathtub or shower.
+• Transferring in and out of the bathtub or shower.

 • Physically turning on and off the faucets and adjusting the water temperature as desired.